 Hospitality covers a lot of fields — food and drink, events, theme parks, cruises, airlines, housekeeping, tourism, lodging, and more.
 Working in hospitality might not be as physically risky as construction or mining, but it is stressful, often with low pay and long hours on one’s feet while prepping or serving food, or bending to scrub and clean.
 Staff shortages or bad management can also add stress to these jobs.

 When one thinks of hospitality and service, one might wonder, are bartenders alcoholics?
-Data indicates that bartenders are more likely to die from alcoholism compared to your average Joe.
+Data indicates that bartenders are more likely to die from alcoholism compared to others.
 Among white men and women especially, the bartender-alcoholic connection is stronger.
 White male bartenders are 2.33 times more likely to die from alcoholism, while white female bartenders are 2.89 times more likely to succumb to the disease.

 In Europe, one survey of bartenders in Denmark found that 71 percent drank on the job.
 A third admitted to feeling pressured to imbibe.
 One might not necessarily decide that bartenders are alcoholics, but it’s not an assumption that’s totally absurd.